Safe and effective depression relief with Sooma Depression Therapy

 Sooma Depression Therapy is extremely well tolerated and not associated with serious adverse events.
 84% of patients complete the treatment course successfully even if they are required to visit a clinic for every treatment session1.
 A recent safety review, based on over 40 000 stimulation sessions, concluded that the technique is safe even when used in adolescent or elderly population3.
 Typical side effects include itching under the electrodes during stimulation and a transient headache after the stimulation.
 FDA has concluded the stimulation to be without a reasonable expectation of any serious adverse event3, a stance that has been adopted also by NICE9 and the Royal College of Psychiatrists10.

 Majority of patients undergoing Sooma Depression Treatment show significant depression improvement after two weeks1.
-The Royal College of Psychiatrists has released a supportive statement about tDCS on depression treatment10.
 The European evidence-based guideline concluded with a level B (probable efficacy) recommendation21 and even the National Institute of Care Excellence has issued a guidance on the technique9.
 After the therapy, most patients continue with some form of treatment to prevent new onset of depression.

 The therapy can be safely chosen already as a first treatment option.
 There are no chemical agents involved that would affect the whole body.
 The therapy can be added-on to ongoing therapies without a risk of dangerous drug interactions.
 It is also safe to breastfeed when undergoing the treatment.